-Strategies for Mitigating the Effects of Crisis in Microfinance Institutions in Ghana, Dr. Akorfa Ahiafor, Dr. Yvonne Doll, Dr. Rocky J. Dwyer
+Strategies for Mitigating the Effects of Crisis in Microfinance Institutions in Ghana, Dr. Akorfa Ahiafor, Dr. Yvonne Doll and Prof. Rocky Dwyer

-Dr. Akorfa Ahiafor, Dr. Yvonne Doll and Dr. Rocky J. Dwyer
+Dr. Akorfa Ahiafor, Dr. Yvonne Doll and Prof. Rocky J. Dwyer

 Walden University, College of Management & Human Potential, Minneapolis MN